accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 ##### Some suggested “interactions”:
 - An account should allow withdrawals and deposits
 - A patron can get from and put money in the account
-- Both should be abled to show their current “balance”
+- Both should be able to show their current balance

 ##### Extra Credit:
 - Make it so a patron can interact with multiple accounts
 - Prevent the possibility of a Patron performing an overwithdrawl
+- Prevent the possibility of depositing more than you currently have in your pocket

 #### To view the progression of the BankAccount/Patron program, please go here:
 [Solution](https://github.com/accesscode-2-1/unit-0/compare/07c826a2babb8598f3e989293d243e6adf913b15...137ba349bc04c0959de88a3c96858be685d5078c)